apostrophecms/starter-kit-assembly-essentials/README.md

 ## Purpose

 The purpose of this repo is to serve as a quick start boilerplate for multisite-enabled, cloud-hosted projects based on and hosted via Apostrophe Assembly.
-Tecnically speaking, it serves as a working example of a project built on the `@apostrophecms/multisite` module.
+Technically speaking, it serves as a working example of a project built on the `@apostrophecms-pro/multisite` module.

 This boilerplate project includes: